DLAVproject/FINAL/README.md

 # yolov4-deepsort

 This repo is forked from: https://github.com/theAIGuysCode/yolov4-deepsort to customize for an own application.
-All credit for the deep sort code goes to: https://github.com/theAIGuysCode.
+We use the DeepSort with Yolo algorithm to create a tracker which is partcipating in the Tandem Race at EPFL as part of the course CIVIL-459: Deep Learning for autonomous vehicles.
+The relevant additions can be found in the file detector.py.

 Run: final_home_test.ipynb (for our usage changed client.py; outputs a red box in the middle of the frame if the triggered person is not shown & outputs a green box in the center of the bounding box if triggered person is in frame)